deephaven/web-client-ui/README.md

 ## Scripts

 - `npm install` : Install all dependencies and automatically bootstrap packages.
 Should be run before any of the other steps.
 - `npm start`: Start building all packages and watching them (when possible).
 Use when you're developing, and your changes will be picked up automatically.
+Servers will open up for code-studio, embed-grid, embed-chart, and embed-widget.
+These will open on localhost on ports 4000, 4010, 4020, and 4030 respectively.
 - `npm test`: Start running tests in all packages and watching (when possible).
 Use when you're developing, and any breaking changes will be printed out automatically.
 See [Unit tests](#unit-tests) for more details.
 - `npm run build`: Create a production build of all packages.
 Mainly used by CI when packaging up a production version of the app.
-- `npm run preview`: Runs the Vite preview server for the built code-studio, embed-grid, and embed-chart.
-These will open on ports 4000, 4010, and 4020.
+- `npm run preview`: Runs the Vite preview server for the built code-studio, embed-grid, embed-chart, and embed-widget.
+These will open on ports 4000, 4010, 4020, and 4030 respectively.
 - `npm run e2e`: Runs the Playwright end-to-end tests locally.
 See [E2E Tests](#e2e-tests) for more details.

 If your DHC address is different from the default `http://localhost:10000`, edit `.env.local` in each package to point to your local DHC.
 This is needed for the session websocket and for things like notebooks to be proxied correctly by Vite.